niyukuri/eac_phylo_analysis/README.md

 # HIV viral diversity and transmission clusters in East Africa

-Code for analysis and visualisation of results for HIV viral diversity and transmsission network across east African country.
+Analysis and visualisation of results for HIV viral diversity and transmsission clusters across east African countries, with a simulation exercise to compare phylogenetic trees and transmission clusters built from protease and polymerase sequence data.

 ## CONTENTS

-This repo contains the information necessary to reproduce the simulation study:
+This repo contains the information necessary to reproduce the analysis and the simulation exercise:

 * [Code and data files](#code-and-data-files)
-   * Code files for simulation and post-simulation analysis
+   * Code files for the analysis
    * Data files
    * Results files
+   * Simulation files for the simulation exercise
 * [System and software requirements](#system-and-software-requirements)
 * [Contact information](#contact-information)